mehmetyucelsaritas/STM32_Online_Object_Detection/README.md

 # STM32 Object (Agricultural Herb) Detection and Tracking Project

 ## Overview
 In agricultural fields, efficient detection and removal of agricultural herbs can significantly increase yield.
 This STM32 project aims to provide a mechanism to detect and track agricultural herbs, represented by green objects, in an agricultural field.
 The project utilizes STM32 microcontroller, servo motors, cameras, and other electronic devices to achieve this goal.
-Here you can [watch the video representation of project.](https://youtu.be/UNbD-ZfWUSE)
+Here you can [watch the video representation of project](https://youtu.be/UNbD-ZfWUSE) and [see](https://github.com/mehmetyucelsaritas/STM32_Online_Object_Detection/blob/main/rapor.pdf) more detailed .pdf representation..

 ## General Preliminary Design
 **The project consists of two main sections:**